top of page

 How Worship Shapes Mental and Emotional Well-being

 Regular worship practices can improve mental health by fostering mindfulness and reducing stress.
-When people engage in worship, they often enter a state of focused attention that quiets the mind.
+When we engage in worship, we often enter a state of focused attention that quiets the mind.
 This can lower anxiety and create a sense of peace.

 For example, a study published in the Journal of Behavioral Medicine found that individuals who participated in regular worship activities reported lower levels of depression and greater emotional resilience.
 The act of worship encourages positive emotions such as hope, gratitude, and compassion, which contribute to overall well-being.